canada-ca/canada-ca.github.io/_drafts/2018-01-30-Baseline-Results-Diseases-and-Vaccinations.md

 lang: en
 ---

-Helping people complete their tasks quickly and successfuly was the purpose of our recent optimization project with our partners at Health Canada (HC) and the Public Health Authority of Canada (PHAC).
-Website optimization is a process of systematically improving the performance of the website (structure, flow, and task organization) to meet user needs.
-We selected a set of top tasks to focus the optimization on some of the most frequently-used pages and paths within the Health theme.

 This article shares the evidence and learning from that top task optimization project across two important diseases - Zika and the Flu and for important travel and immunization tasks for Canadians.
 The entire team participated in the Discovery process to understand Canadian's needs for these tasks based on their mandate, website traffic patterns and evidence from phone and support requests.
 We quickly realized that most of the people visiting the pages were doing so on their smartphones - checking whether they had the cold or the flu, or which vaccinations they would need for a specific country.
 From this evidence, we generated the set of tasks to measure and improve, by framing them as Jobs to be Done (When I..., I want to ..., so I can ..).
 Some examples include: